mawinkler/c1-playground/docs/getting-started/managed-simplicity.md

 from anywhere in your terminal.

-Now, choose the option `Install/Update CLI...` --> `AWS`.
+Now, choose the option `Install/Update CLI...` --> `AWS CLI`, `Azure CLI`, or `GCP CLI`.

-Finally, create your EKS cluster by choosing `Create Cluster...` --> `Elastic Kubernetes Cluster`.
+If you're going to use EKS, you don't need to do anything additionally before creating the EKS cluster.

-> ***Note:*** If you want to use AKS or GKE install the CLIs, authenticate to your cloud account on the terminal and choose the corresponding cluster type.
+In the case of AKS or GKE, you need to authenticate to Azure or GCP first.
+To authenticate to your CSP choose the option `Authenticate to CSP...` and follow the instructions.

+Finally, create your cluster by choosing `Create Cluster...` --> `EKS`, `AKS`, or `GKE`.